2kha/NLP/Data/README.md

 <strong>#Myanmar Common Phrases</strong>

 Commonly occured Myanmar Words/Phrases, which can be used for Spelling Checking or other NLP Tasks.
-Data is collected from Web Crawl, and so, it could possibly include some biased information.
+Dataset has more than 2 million phrases.
+Ad data is collected from Web Crawl, it could possibly include potential biased information.

 | Phrase        | Frequency      |
 | ------------- | ------------- |